 No. Zoloft is a prescription drug, which means you will need a prescription from a healthcare provider to take either Zoloft or generic Sertraline.

 Minded is reimagining the traditional psychiatrist experience.
 Minded is 100% online, and open every day.
 We’re designed to be quick, easy, and affordable to most people - even without insurance.
-Minded is for people who take Zoloft or other mental health medications already, or who have been taking them up until recently.
-However, our board-certified, psychiatrists and psychiatric nurse practitioners do write prescriptions, as well as adjust prescriptions.
-We focus on people who have taken their medications already because we’re able to serve them with lower risk and greater efficiency, which we pass along to our customers in the form of lower pricing and a faster, easier experience.
+Our board-certified psychiatrists and psychiatric nurse practitioners write prescriptions, as well as adjust prescriptions.
 In addition to being professional, the Minded care team is also considerate, compassionate, non-judgmental - and relatable.

 To start using Minded, go to our website on your phone or computer.
 And answer a few questions about your health and the medication you take.
 That only takes 4-5 minutes.
 Your answers help our Care Team learn more about you, so it’s faster and easier for them to assess whether the medications you take now remain appropriate.
 In most cases they’ll schedule a 5-10 minute video call, so you can get to know the psychiatrists and psychiatric nurse practitioners who will be on your Care Team, and they can ask any remaining questions.
 If appropriate, they’ll prescribe your medications.
-Then you can decide whether to have them delivered through one of our pharmacy partners, such as Medly - which can messenger to you within 1-2 days, or to have Minded send the prescription to your local pharmacy.
+Then you can decide whether to have them delivered through one of our pharmacy partners or to have Minded send the prescription to your local pharmacy.
 From there, Minded takes responsibility for managing your ongoing care.
 We remind you when it’s time to renew your prescriptions or order refills, and we’re here for you whenever you have questions, or if you want to adjust or go off your medication.

 This article was written by two co-founders of Minded.
 David Ronick takes an antidepressant daily, and controlled medications for anxiety and sleep occasionally, as-needed.
 Chris Dennis, MD is a board-certified psychiatrist who has practiced for over twenty years and is licensed in 35 states.